DrRowland/wireguard-install/README.md

 * This requires python-digitalocean, I recommend a virtualenv.
 * Also, resolvconf (sudo apt update && sudo apt install resolvconf)
 * You need to put your DigitalOcean API personal access token in secret.py
-* Then run ./demo.py as root.
+* Then run python ./demo.py as root.

 ### N.B.
 These scripts are for testing purposes only!
 It is important to manually check all DigitalOcean instances created have been destroyed (or you will be paying for them!).
 ### Also, it's possible these scripts may mess-up your network config, so use at your own risk!